CosmicFinisher/CosmicLexicon.Foundation/docs/analysis/test_failure_comprehension_report.md

 - Many of the tests use hardcoded values, which could make them brittle and difficult to maintain.
 - The tests seem to focus on basic functionality, and there may be a lack of tests for edge cases or error conditions.
-- The `OpenEchoSystem.Core.Reflection.Assembly.UnitTest` project appears to be missing critical files and may not be properly structured.
+- The `ConsmicLexicon.Foundation.Reflection.Assembly.UnitTest` project appears to be missing critical files and may not be properly structured.